pusher/chatkit-mobile-coding-challenge/README.md

 # Chatkit mobile coding challenge

-We would like you to write a component (or components) to model the state of a Chatkit Room, present that state to the developer, and incorporate changes to the state coming in from the backend as well as requested by the developer.
+We would like you to write a component (or components) to model the state of a Chatkit Room, as might be done in a Chatkit SDK.
+That would involve taking the model exposed by the backend, refining it, presenting that state to the user of the SDK, and incorporating changes to the state coming in from the backend.

 This challenge is intended to take between 4 and 6 hours.